Plastic SCM offers tons and tons of features that make a developer's life much easier.

 You'll handle merge cases that no other tool can deal with.

-New in 5.4 You'll be able to diff refactored code with the new built-in semantic diff plus the "analyze refactors" feature.
+You'll be able to diff refactored code with the new built-in semantic diff plus the "analyze refactors" feature.
 It can find refactored code across files for C#/Vb.net, Java and C.

 The built-in 3-way merge tool Xdiff/Xmerge lets you resolve even the most complex merge conflicts since it features language-agnostic refactoring support.
 Plastic includes our SemanticMerge product.
 This means that you get the extra power of code-aware merges if you need full semantic merge capabilities.